carlosveigadev/letmeask/README.md

 `yarn install` <br>
 `yarn start` <br>

-### **Warning:**
-If you want to try this project with the back-end project as your localhost, do not forget to update the URL variable inside `src/api-requests/index.js` to the back-end server URL generated (usually localhost:3001)

 **Those commands will ensure you installed the proper packages required and start the server locally, usually at localhost:3000**

 ## **Author**